AndrewDiles/a-maze-me/README.md

 I find most games are far too difficult (especially for my 2 year old).
 Yes there are cell/tablet games, but none of these "train" children to use a controller.

-My intent is to make a simple maze game that uses the arrow keys and wasd for movement.
+My intent is to make a simple maze game that uses the arrow keys and WASD for movement.

 Currently deployed at:
 https://a-maze-m3.web.app/